soheeparklee/soheeparklee.github.io/_posts/2024-7-27-cs-1cleancode.md

 1. Naming

-   > use explicit names for variable, class, method
+   > use explicit names for variable, class, method <br>

 2. Comment